+com

-Impo ortant contacts 4
+Imp ortant contacts 4

 1. Aims 5

 2. Legislation and statutory guidance 5

-3. Definitions 7
+3. Definitions 6

 4. Equality Statement 7

 5. Roles and responsibilities 8

-6. Confidentiality 13
+6. Confidentiality 14

 7. Recognising abuse and taking action 14

-8. If a child is suffering or likely to suffer harm, or in immediate danger 14
+8. If a child is suffering or likely to suffer harm, or in immediate danger 15

-9. If a child makes a disclosure to you 14
+9. If a child makes a disclosure to you 15

-10. I f you discover that FGM has taken place or a pupil is at risk of FGM 15
+10. f you discover that FGM has taken plac e or a pupil is at risk of FGM 16

-f you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm in immediate danger)
+f you have concerns about a child (as opposed to believing a child is suffering or likely to suffer harm, or is in immediate danger)

-12. E Early help 16
+Early help

-13. F Referral 16
+Referral

-14. I f you have concerns about extremism 17
+The PREVENT Strategy

-15. l f you have a mental health concern 17
+f you have a mental health concern

-16. 0 Concerns about a staff member, supply teacher or volunteer 19
+Concerns about a staff member, supply teacher or volunteer

-17. N Non-recent allegations 19
+Non-recent allegations

-18. L ow-level concerns 19
+ow-level concerns

-19. A Allegations of abuse made against other pupils 20
+19. / Allegations of abuse made against other pupils 24

-20. 5 Sharing of nudes and semi-nudes ('Sexting') 23
+Sharing of nudes and semi-nudes ('Sexting')

-21. F Pupils with special educational needs and disabilities 26
+Pupils with special educational needs and disabilities

-22. 0 Children missing from education 26
+22. Children missing from education 30

-23. 1 Fogether we can stop child sexual abuse 27
+23. Fogether we can stop child sexual abuse 30

-24. 0 Contextual Safeguarding 27
+Contextual Safeguarding 30

-25. F Pupils with a social worker 27
+25. Pupils with a social worker 31

-26. L ooked after children and previously looked after children (known in Nottingham as Children in care) 27
+ooked after children and previously looked after children (known in Nottingham as Children in 31

-27. 0 Online Safety and the use of mobile technology 28
+, Dnline Safety and the use of mobile technology

-28. 1 Nobile phones and cameras 30
+Mobile phones and cameras

-29. 0 Complaints and concerns about school 30
+Complaints and concerns about school

-30. V Nhistle-blowing 30
+Whistle-blowing

-31. F Record-keeping 30
+Record-keeping

-32. T Fraining 31
+Fraining

-33. 5 Staff who have contact with pupils and families 32
+Staff who have contact with pupils and families

-34. F Restrictive Positive Intervention 32
+Restrictive Positive Intervention

-35. 5 Screening and searching process 33
+Screening and searching process

-36. N Monitoring arrangements 33
+36. Monitoring arrangements

-37. Links with other policies 33
+37. Links with other policies Appendix